Freezing Rain

 Importance of Freezing Rain Events

-Observed and Projected Changes in Freezing Rain Patterns
+Observed Changes in Freezing Rain Patterns

 As the climate warms, winters in the Great Lakes region are warming faster than other seasons.
 We already observe a decrease in snow in the southern part of the Great Lakes Basin, as precipitation that would have, historically, been snow is falling as rain.
-Therefore, the rain-snow boundary is migrating north.
+The rain-snow boundary is migrating north.
 Because freezing rain occurs at temperatures near freezing, it is plausible to expect freezing rain events to be more likely in regions that previously experienced snow.
 Other changes in the location of winter storms would also have an effect on freezing rain events.

 References